Back to The Mycelial Grimoire

 The mildest, safest, most universal nervine.
 Best as a tea, two to three cups daily for ongoing use, or a stronger infusion (1 tablespoon dried per cup, steeped 15 minutes) for acute moments.

 Particularly good for digestive anxiety — the “butterflies in stomach” pattern.
-Safe for children at proportional doses.
+One of the gentler nervines, but dosing for children should be worked out with a clinician rather than scaled down at home.

 2. Lemon Balm (Melissa officinalis)